Opinions differ as to whether Branwell's 'Pillar Portrait' was

 "Emily and Anne were like twins — inseparable companions, and in the

 very closest sympathy, which never had any

 interruption... but Anne was quite different in appearance from the

 This last remark by Ellen

-Nussey could be taken to mean that Anne's appearance resembled more the paternal Bronte
+Nussey could be taken to mean that Anne's appearance resembled the paternal Bronte

-side and her sisters' the maternal Branwell side.
-There are photographs of the sisters'
+side but her sisters' resembled the maternal Branwell side.
+There are photographs of the

-distant cousins, on the Branwell side of the family, on the Penlee House Museum Website
+sisters' distant cousins, on the Branwell side of the family, on the Penlee House Museum

 Website - just type "branwell" in the

 Clement Shorter (ed.), The Brontes: Life and Letters, 2 vols.
 (London, 1908), Volume 1,